szoio/szoio.github.io/_posts/2016-12-08-free-monads-and-event-sourcing.md

 2. Free monads are data.
 They are sometimes referred to as a *"program that describes a program"*, but the actually *"a data structure that represents a program that describes a program"*.

 Free monads are a quite a difficult concept to get your head around, but they are easy to work with.
-This blog is not intended as a comprehensive description on free monads.
-There are quite a few resources for that:- here is quite a nice free reading description of free monads: http://perevillega.com/understanding-free-monads There's also many excellent talks available online, and of course [Red functional programming book](https://www.manning.com/books/functional-programming-in-scala) is a classic and always to be recommended, and describes the pattern from first principles.
+This blog is not intended as a comprehensive description or tutorial on free monads.
+There are quite a few resources for that:- here is quite a nice free reading introduction: http://perevillega.com/understanding-free-monads There's also many excellent talks available online, and of course [Red functional programming book](https://www.manning.com/books/functional-programming-in-scala) is a classic and always to be recommended, and describes the pattern from first principles.

 Instead the point of this post is to relate free monads to [*event sourcing*](http://martinfowler.com/eaaDev/EventSourcing.html), another well known and very worthwhile pattern.
 The principle of event sourcing relates to data storage and management.
 It suggests a different way of thinking about your data in which the current database state is not the fundamental source of truth, but the ordered sequence of events that were used to get it into this state.
 Databases are generally mutable, and their state is modified by create, update and delete operations (everything but the read in the so called CRUD operations).
 This sequence of events that describe these mutations are themselves immutable, and together constitute an append-only event log.
-Event sourcing is treating this event log as the source of truth, and the database as a projection or snapshot in time of the cumulative history of events.
+Event sourcing is treating this event log as the source of truth, and the database as a derived projection or snapshot in time of this cumulative history.

 There are numerous benefits to event sourcing, including but not limited to:
 1. *Audit trail* - having a complete sequence of timestamped events enables you to rewind your database state to any point in time.